LinuxForHealth/health-patterns/helm-charts/health-patterns/README_Helm.md

 ### Deploy

 There are two variations of the health-patterns Helm chart currently supported:
-- Clinical Ingestion (clinical_ingestion.yaml) - This variation will deploy an entire pipeline ready to normalize, validate, enrich, and persist FHIR data to a FHIR server
+- Clinical Ingestion - This variation will deploy an entire pipeline ready to normalize, validate, enrich, and persist FHIR data to a FHIR server.
+This variation typically involves a RELEASE_NAME of `ingestion` and uses the VARIATION_YAML of `clinical_ingestion.yaml`.
-- Clinical Enrichment (clinical_enrichment.yaml) - This variation will deploy a data enrichment pipeline aimed at consuming FHIR data and returning an updated FHIR response with the requested modifications.
+- Clinical Enrichment - This variation will deploy a data enrichment pipeline aimed at consuming FHIR data and returning an updated FHIR response with the requested modifications.
+This variation typically involves a RELEASE_NAME of `enrich` and uses the VARIATION_YAML of `clinical_enrichment.yaml`.

 By specifying your preferred variation in the Helm command below, you can customize this deployment to your needs.

 ```
-helm install ingestion . \
+helm install <<RELEASE_NAME>> . \
     -f ingress_values.yaml \
     -f <<VARIATION_YAML>>
 ```